 - Documented diagnosis of primary myelofibrosis (MF), post polycythemia vera (PPV)-MF, or post essential thrombocytopenia (PET)-MF as defined by the World Health Organization (WHO) classification.

-- Classified as intermediate-2 or high-risk MF, as defined by the Dynamic International Prognostic Scoring System (DIPSS).
+- Classified as intermediate-2 or high-risk MF, as defined by the Dynamic International Prognostic Scoring System Plus (DIPSS+).

-- Must have received prior treatment with a single Janus Kinase 2 (JAK2) inhibitor and meet one of the following criteria (in addition to the minimum splenomegaly and symptom burden also required for eligibility):
+- Must currently be on treatment or have received prior treatment with a single Janus Kinase 2 (JAK2) inhibitor, ruxolitinib, and meet one of the following criteria (in addition to the minimum splenomegaly and symptom burden also required for eligibility):

-- Prior treatment with JAK2 inhibitor for < 24 weeks with documented disease progression while on JAK2 inhibitor therapy as defined by any of the following:
+- Treatment with ruxolitinib for < 24 weeks with documented disease progression while on therapy as defined by any of the following:

-- Appearance of new splenomegaly that is palpable to at least 5 cm below the left costal margin (LCM) in participants with no evidence of splenomegaly prior to the initiation of JAK2 inhibitor.
+- Appearance of new splenomegaly that is palpable to at least 5 cm below the left costal margin (LCM) in participants with no evidence of splenomegaly prior to the initiation of ruxolitinib.

-- Received prior treatment with a BH3-mimetic compound or prior use of > 1 JAK2 inhibitor.
+- Received prior treatment with a BH3-mimetic compound, bromodomain and extra-terminal (BET) inhibitor, or prior use of > 1 JAK2 inhibitor.

 - Receiving medication that interferes with coagulation or platelet function except for low dose aspirin (up to 100 milligrams daily) and low molecular weight heparin (LMWH) within 3 days prior to the first dose of study drug or during the study treatment period.